 This is a fun compositional principle to apply to your photography.

 But sometimes it can create monotony.
-Be sure to find an interesting way to break the pattern, using colour, shape, size, or texture.
+Be sure to find an interesting way to break the pattern, using color, shape, size, or texture.

 Not that the in the image above, the cupcakes at the top have been cropped to add tension to the composition.